bcgov/von-agent-template/GettingStartedTutorial.md

 # Start in folder with repos (Local Machine) or home directory (In Browser)
 $ git clone https://github.com/bcgov/von-agent-template
 $ cd von-agent-template
-$ ./init.sh  # And follow the prompts
+$ . init.sh  # And follow the prompts
 ```

-The init script does a number of things:
+The `init.sh` script does a number of things:

 1. Prompts for some names to use for your basic Agent.
 2. Prompts for whether you are running with Play With Docker or locally and sets some variables accordingly.